-At 8Bit, we aid you with your struggles and help you succeed during your game development interview.
-In this guide, we'll share with you how to impress the hiring manager.
+At 8Bit, we aid you with your struggles and help you succeed during your job interview in gamedev.
+In this guide, we’ll share with you how to impress the hiring manager.
 Not only with your skills and qualifications but also with your confidence and personality.

-I know that this seems to be the-most-obvious-thing-to-mention, but you have no idea how often candidates are unprepared and lose a few precious points while answering interview questions.
-At. the. very. beginning.
+We know that this seems to be the-most-obvious-thing-to-mention, but you have no idea how often candidates are unprepared and lose a few precious points while answering interview questions.
+At.
+The.
+Very.
+Beginning.
 Shame.
-We don't want that to happen to you, so...
+We don’t want that to happen to you, so…

 Dig what is currently happening in the company.
 Are they working on a new project or focusing on video games that are already out?

 Why do you need that?
 Cause you will be able to ask accurate and relevant questions.
 This will show your genuine interest in the role and in the studio’s life.
 Besides – you’re about to tie your future with the place for some time – it’s really smart to know what’s happening there 😉